-Rob Sherman is one of the most effective and famous social activists in the Midwest.
+Rob Sherman is a noted airplane construction engineer, a famous retired radio talk show host and one of the most effective social justice activists in the Midwest.

 My social advocacy organization is called Rob Sherman Advocacy, which fights injustice, one victory at a time.
 I challenge those injustices that nobody else is taking on, most prominently but not limited to the civil rights of atheists, state/church separation and the need for lap/shoulder seat belts on school busses.